-A new white paper from Witekio has finally identified an answer to a question pondered by software engineers the world over: which software toolkit is best for my development project – Qt or Android?
+A white paper from Witekio has finally identified an answer to a question pondered by software engineers the world over: which software toolkit is best for my development project – Qt or Android?

 Qt or Android: A simple question, lots of implications